How to automatically identify your most important DNA matches

 In theory, if you have enough DNA relatives, you could list the start and end points of each of your segments on a particular chromosome, laying each out in a sequential manner with very little or no gaps in between any of them¹.
 Then you could do the same for each of your other chromosomes.
 Let’s say that all of your ancestors have been in the U.S. for several generations and that the families of your ancestors were typically large.
 It’s then fairly likely that you share each of your DNA segments with at least one other person on a major DNA matching website.

 I should specify what I mean by “most important” DNA relatives.
-In this case, I’m not talking about your closest relatives as measured by total centiMorgans (cM), although you would certainly find those people somewhere in my list of most important DNA matches.
+In this case, I’m not talking about your closest relatives as measured by total percentage or total centiMorgans (cM), although you would certainly find those people somewhere in my list of most important DNA matches.
 Rather, the important matches in this case are the ones who match with you, don’t overlap with each other, and in aggregate cover almost every stretch of your DNA.
 One of your important DNA matches might be a person who shares 8 cM with you on only one segment.
 You might have a very close relative who also matches with you on that segment, but less than 8 cM.
 For the purposes of this project, the close relative isn’t as important of a match on that particular segment.
-That very close relative would likely be your most important match on a different part of your genome, or several different parts for that matter.
+That very close relative would likely be your most important match on a different part of your genome, or several different segments.
 Describing the most important matches in this way allows us to find the segments that we inherited from our ancestors.

 My primary goal for this program was to get the segment start and end points right.
 It would be nice to know, secondarily, that a large portion of the segments in one of the output lists from Phase 2 belong particular homologue, but there is no way to identify maternal and paternal homologues based on the information that DNA-testing companies can currently give you.
 Luckily for me, I was able to use my mother’s DNA relatives for the input data and check the results against both of my maternal grandparents’ matches.